Travel Coffee Makers: Best Portable Coffee Makers (For Nomads)

 How Much Space Do I Have?

-Lack of space is a common reality among travelers, especially frequent flyers.
+Lack of space is a common reality among travellers, especially frequent flyers.
 Even the most hardcore coffee lovers would prioritize a change of clothes over Kalita Wave accessories.

 Weight is also something to consider.
 If you’re looking for something to take with you on flights or camping trips, you want to make sure it’s light enough to carry.